wwpass/passhub/InstallingPassHubOnUbuntu18.04.md

 ## About This Document

 PassHub is a web-based password manager for individuals and teams with support for client-side encryption.
-PassHub relies on WWPass authentication and data encryption technology and can work both with hardware WWPass PassKey and WWPass PassKey Lite smartphone application.
+PassHub relies on WWPass authentication and data encryption technology and can work both with hardware WWPass Key and WWPass Key smartphone application.

 In this guide, we'll discuss how to get PassHub installed on your Ubuntu 18.04 server.